CenterForOpenScience/SHARE/providers/info.scholarsportal.dataverse.md

 Contact
 ----

 Steve Marks, works on preservation and technical aspects of the Scholars Portal, which hosts this Dataverse instance.
 Note that Steve will be on parental leave from October through December 2014.
+In his absence, Leanne Trimble at the University of Toronto has agreed to be our contact.

+Also, Eleni Castro at Harvard knows the technical side of DataVerse and is happy to serve as a resource.

 Technical Resources
 ----